Guide to Work, Study, Travel and Living Abroad

 Studentuniverse.com is a great student-oriented website to start searching for cheap flights anywhere.

-Also, Airtran offers a standby program for 18-22 year olds where any 1-way flight within the continental U.S. for as low as $69.
-This program could be considered if you need to get to a central hub like Atlanta or New York before departing on an international flight.
-Keep in mind that these flights are standby, so if you elect this option be sure to leave yourself ample time for an international connection.
-Details can be found at Southwest Airlines.
+Also, Airtran offers a standby program for 18-22-year-olds where any 1-way flight within the continental U.S. costs $69.
+Consider the program if you need to get to a central hub like Atlanta or New York before departing on an international flight.
+Remember that these flights are on standby, so if you elect this option, leave ample time for an international connection.
+You can find more details at Southwest Airlines.

 Another option is to ask everyone you know about leftover Skymiles.
-Many business people (aka, your friend’s parents) end up with a ton of miles with no intention of using them anytime soon.
-The miles often expire quickly and require complicated maintenance fees—which means people often are more than happy to donate them to a worthy cause just to get them out of their hair.
-You could even use craigslist to advertise that you are looking for such a service.
+Many business people (aka, your friend's parents) end up with a ton of miles with no intention of using them anytime soon.
+The miles often expire quickly and require complicated maintenance fees, so people are usually more than happy to donate them to a worthy cause to get them out of their hair.
+You could even use Craigslist to advertise that you are in the market.

 • Housing

 Most American universities offer study abroad services.
-However, they will generally simply refer you to other resources (websites, phone numbers, etc.).
-So, even if resources are available at your university, be content with the fact that there is still much work to be done.
+However, they will refer you to other resources (websites, phone numbers, etc.).
+So, even if resources are available at your university, you must realize that you will still have to do more legwork independently.

 The first step to finding housing should be to research the neighborhoods of the city you are visiting.
-Most of us wanted to end up in between the “rich neighborhood” and the “poor neighborhood.”
-Finding the middle ground generally ensures that you find a fair price range and a safe environment.
+Most of us wanted to end up between the "rich neighborhood" and the "poor neighborhood."
+As a rule, finding the middle ground ensures a fair price range and a safe environment.

-Do not forget about the power of social networking.
-You may use your Facebook page or blog as an advertisement that you are looking for housing abroad, and you will be shocked by the amount of responses may received.
+Remember the power of social networking.
+You may use your Facebook page or blog to advertise that you are looking for housing abroad, and you will be shocked by the number of responses you receive.

 • How in the world do I pack for this?